Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Pending status/Errors*
   Indication of the pending status or an error for this offer.
 The selected status is displayed if you have changed the offer status via the editing toolbar.
-The following statuses are available:
+The following options are available:
   - **Active**
   - **Inactive**
   - **Offline**